asadmansr/android-playground/Navigation/README.md

 Navigation is defined as the flow that the user may navigate across, into and back from a different place within the application.
 With Android Jetpack, navigation becomes easier as well as handle much complex paths such as app bars and navigation drawer.

 The navigation component consists of three key parts:
-- navigation graph: an xml resources containing all navigation-related information.
+- `navigation graph`: an xml resources containing all navigation-related information.
 They contain individual content area within your app called destination, as well as possible paths for a user to take.
 - `NavHost`: an empty container that displays destination from your navigation graph.
 - `NavController`: an object that manages app navigation within NavHost.
 Orchestrates the swapping of destination content in the NavHost as users move throughout your app.